gefercan2/ai_general_python_exercises/README.md

 # References for AI and Python
-References for exercises t be copied/pasted/opened in Jupyter Notebooks, aditionally there is annotations for terminal installation and actions Course for general concepts https://themodernsoftware.dev/ <br><br>
+References for exercises t be copied/pasted/opened in Jupyter Notebooks, aditionally there is annotations for terminal installation and actions <br>
+Course for general concepts
+https://themodernsoftware.dev/ <br><br>